 "David, are you ready?"
 A voice called out from outside the front door.
 "Come on man we got a stiff getting cold in an alley."

-When they arrived on the scene David already knew something was way off about the setting.
-No crowd, no reporters, just a dead girl lying cold in the alley.
-"Carter where is the rest of the team."
-Every bone in his body told him this was bad and Carter was part of it, he just didn't know how yet.
-"Looks like it's just me and you partner."
-Carter said with a grin on his face.
-David didn't like this at all, it smelled of set up and betrayal; guess it was a good thing he was street smart and common sense worthy not too many can say that much.
-"Well without the team we can't process the scene so I guess we will just have to wait for them to get here.
-Why don't you try calling them again and find out what their ETA is.
+When they arrived on the scene, David already knew something was way off about the setting.
+No crowd, no reporters, just a dead girl, is lying cold in the alley.
+"Carter, where is the rest of the team."
+Every bone in his body told him this was bad, and Carter was part of it; he didn't know how yet.
+"Looks like it's just your partner and me," Carter said with a grin on his face.
+David didn't like this at all; it smelled of set up and betrayal; guess it was a good thing he was street smart and common sense worthy not too many can say that much.
+"Well without the team we can't process the scene, so I guess we will have to wait for them to get here.
+Why don't you try calling them again and find out what their ETA is?
 Partner!"
-David was always good at playing nice until further notice.
-When Carter walked away David pulled out is cellphone and sent a quick text to Lexi, a DNA specialist in the lab, and she would get to his captain hopefully before the situation went from one dead body to multiple bodies.
+David was always good at playing kind until further notice.
+When Carter walked away, David pulled out his cellphone and sent a quick text to Lexi, a DNA specialist in the lab, and she would get to his Captain hopefully before the situation went from one dead body to multiple bodies.

-After the captain and the local PD took care of Carter, the team got to work processing the scene.
-The body was of a young girl maybe eighteen, dressed to impress with a black mini skirt and tube top, her shoes were missing, no purse, no ID, and a single gunshot wound to the back of the head.
-The only thing was this was the secondary crime scene; she wasn't killed here, this was the business district for this kind of girl, she was clubbing and the only clubs around here was for the retirement homes.
+After the Captain and the local PD took care of Carter, the team got to work processing the scene.
+The body was of a young girl maybe eighteen, dressed to impress with a black mini skirt and tube top; her shoes were missing, no purse, no ID, and a single gunshot wound to the back of the head.
+The only thing was, this was the secondary crime scene; she died elsewhere, this was the business district for this kind of girl, she was clubbing, and the only clubs around here was for the retirement homes.
 "David, do we have any leads?"
 Jimmy another CSI detective, a little goofy, but an awesome Criminalist.
-"Not much that she wasn't killed here.
+"Not much that she was killed elsewhere and dumped here.
 DNA and prints are being sent back to the lab for analysis.
-M.E. gives time of death just before 1AM."
-David scoped out the scene for anymore leads as to why the victim was dumped here.
-It didn't make any sense; during daylight hours this place is very busy, was it a hit sent to warn somebody around here, was it personal; they knew the victim and this was a way of keeping tabs on the investigation without being noticed?
-Well there wasn't much he could do until they could get an ID on her maybe it wouldn't be too difficult.
+M.E. gives the time of death just before 1 AM."
+David scoped out the scene for any more leads as to why they dumped the victim here.
+It didn't make any sense; during daylight hours this place is bustling, was it a hit sent to warn somebody around here, was it personal; they knew the victim, and this was a way of keeping tabs on the investigation without being noticed?
+Well, there wasn't much he could do until they could get an ID on her maybe it wouldn't be too complicated.

-David went back to the station to see if anyone had reported the girl missing and see if Carter had decided to spill the beans yet.
-He still didn't know how he fit into all this however it was it wasn't going to end well for Carter.
-"You got any updates for me on the victim's ID yet Nate?"
-David questioned the fingerprint analysis, he was a rookie and caught hell from everyone but he took it well.
-"Not yet we are still running them through the system but no hits.
-There was hundreds of prints in that alley but none match to our dead girl."
-Nate didn't want to be a disappointment so he worked hard to make sure he covered everything something to the point of overkill.
-“Alright man just keep me posted.
+"Alright man keep me posted.
 I'm going to check with Tom in ballistics, catch ya later."
 David started to drift back off into thought when he caught something out of the corner of his eye or more like someone.
-Female, roughly about 5' 8", 160lbs, blonde hair, blue eyes, and looking absolutely lost.
+Female, roughly about 5' 8", 160lbs, blonde hair, blue eyes, and looking lost.
 "Can I help you find something?"
 David asked the young lady.
 "I'm looking for Mike's Diner.
-I can't seem to find the street and my cell phone is dead so I can't call my uncle."
-She seemed nervous; keeping her head down, only making eye contact when spoken to and when David went to touch her arm she flinched and it all came together, she was abused.
+I can't seem to find the street, and my cell phone is dead, so I can't call my uncle."
+She seemed nervous; keeping her head down, only making eye contact when spoken to and when David went to touch her arm, she flinched, and it all came together; domestic abuse.
 "Are you okay Miss?
 You seem like you are afraid of something."
 She would not look at him and continued to keep her head down as she spoke.
-"I'm fine I just really need to find my uncle's diner thank you."
-He knew better but he gave her directions and walked her back to her vehicle.
-As she pulled out onto the road he noticed it carried a Florida license plate.
+"I'm fine.
+I need to find my uncle's diner.
+Thank you."
+He knew better, but he gave her directions and walked her back to her vehicle.
+As she pulled out onto the road, he noticed it carried a Florida license plate.
 "No place like Florida."
 He smiled and went back to work.

-The diner was busy for such a small place.
-David found an empty stool and sat at the counter and waited to be served.
-The waitress dressed simple; t-shirt and blue jeans, hair pulled up in a bun, and a name tag "Tiffany".
-"What can I get ya to drink?"
-She had a Minnie Mouse voice it was almost annoying.
-"Um, Sweet Tea, and by the way is Mike the owner here by any chance?"
-David asked.
-She rolled her eyes and yelled "MIKE, YOU'RE BEING PAGED."
-Wow she had a big mouth for a Minnie Mouse voice.
 A big guy walked out from the back where the kitchen was.
 "Who wants Mike?"
 David thought maybe he shouldn't mess with the guy while he was cooking his food.
 "That would be me."
 David waved him over.
-"What can I help you with young man?"
-Whoa young man, it had been a long time since he had been called that.
-“I was just checking to make sure the young lady found her way to your establishment.
-She seemed upset about something but I didn't want to pry."
-He was actually being sincere he really wanted to make sure she had made it safely, however he really was hungry so why not kill two birds with one stone.
-"You were the police officer that helped my niece this morning, Thank You so much I was worried he had found her and hurt her.
-Yes she is here and safe.
-I have a lake house that I used to take her as a child and that's where she is staying now.
+"What can I help you with a young man?"
+Whoa, young man, it had been a long time since he last heard the phrase.
+"I was checking to make sure the young lady found her way to your establishment.
+She seemed upset about something, but I didn't want to pry."
+He was sincere he wanted to make sure she had made it safely.
+However, he was hungry, so why not kill two birds with one stone.
+"You were the police officer that helped my niece this morning.
+Thank You so much I was worried he had found her and hurt her.
+Yes, she is here and safe.
+I have a lake house that I used to take her as a child, and that's where she is staying now.
 She can now concentrate on doing what she loves most; her music and writing."
-For a big guy he was more like a big teddy bear when it came to her.
-"Hold on, who is after her and why?
+For a big guy, he was more like a big teddy bear when it came to her.
+"Hold on, who is after her, and why?
 If you don't mind me asking."
 David didn't want to intrude.
-However the uncle didn't seem to mind telling him since he had been the officer that helped her out.
-"Her ex-boyfriend back in Florida.
-He too is a cop but he is a crooked SOB at first we thought he was the best thing that happened to her then he became possessive; not letting her call us, leave the house without his approval first.
-Then she called and said he was becoming physically abusive.
-She went and filed a report but they threw it out because he was a cop and took his word over hers.
-She went and borrowed a friend's phone and took photos and emailed them to me on my phone.
-When I saw everything he did to her I told her to leave don't worry about packing just leave."
-David seen tears burning at the edge of the gentleman's eyes.
-"If you need anything here is my card don't hesitate to call and tell her the same?
-What is her name in case she does call?"
-He had a case to focus on but he didn't handle these types of situations lightly either.
-"Marie, Marie is her name.
-And Thank You.
-Lunch is on the house."
-And he got up and walked back into the kitchen.
-David finished lunch and left Minnie Mouse a five dollar tip.
-As he stepped out of the diner he clicked his heels together and said "There's no place like home."
+However, the uncle didn't seem to mind telling him since he had been the officer that helped her out.